-The Gospel was the first Christian creed.
+The Gospel is the earliest Christian confession of faith.
 First Corinthians 15:3b–5 presents the Gospel message that dates to the apostle Paul’s conversion 2 or 3 years after Jesus’s death.
-The Gospel also dates to the faith of Peter, John, and James in Galatians 1:11–2:10.
-Biblical scholars including critical scholars all attribute the source of this creed to those who were witnesses of Jesus.
+The Gospel also dates earlier to the faith of Peter, John, and James in Galatians 1:11–2:10.
+Biblical scholars including critical scholars all attribute the source of this faith confession to those who were witnesses of Jesus.

-This creed is a historical marker for when and how the church began.
+This confession is a historical marker for when and how the church began.
 This Gospel message started the church.
-This is the early tradition that the first Christians proclaimed.
-Paul recorded this early confession of the Gospel: “Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve” (1 Cor 15:3b–5 ESV).
-Furthermore, Paul cited numerous witnesses in verses 6–8 that may also be a part of this ancient creed.
+The first Christians proclaimed this early tradition.
+Paul recorded this confession of the Gospel: “Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve” (1 Cor 15:3b–5 ESV).
+Furthermore, Paul cited numerous witnesses in verses 6–8 that may also be a part of this ancient creedal confession.

 The First Message of the First Church